pnappa/CLImage/README.md

     - investigate speeding up & lowering space of the `_rgb_to_ansi` fn. there are some clever algorithms i can use
         - prebake a voronoi diagram into a trapezoidal map, which can be queried in logn time: https://stackoverflow.com/a/1901885/1129185
     - might want to investigate accuracy of the existing color lookup
+        - looks good, esp with customisable palettes
     - investigate different scaling modes?
 256 color sometimes looks better for colors (than truecolor)?
     - rename the `_toAnsi` fn, as it's not really right (ANSI is restricted to the 16 color stuff, right?)
     - investigate why solarized palette looks worse on solarized theme..?
+    - add a detect option to --palette, to automatically detect mapping of system colors? this might be hard.

 # Features
  - Custom sized images